sylv1SENG/learning-python-docker/README.md

 // -p 38853:38853 : indicate where is the different container web and API

-Install from From Docker compose file :
+- Install from From Docker compose file : <br>

 version: '3'
 services: